Where to Stay in Paros: 7 Best Areas (+ My Fav Boutique Hotels & Resorts)

 Paros offers more than postcard beaches and whitewashed villages.
 From the lively harbour and romantic atmosphere of Naoussa to the laid-back charm of Piso Livadi, each part of the island offers a slightly different experience.

 One thing that makes Paros particularly appealing is value.
-Compared to Santorini or Mykonos, you’ll often find more stylish boutique hotels, better views and larger rooms for the same budget.
+Compared to Santorini or Mykonos, you’ll often find more stylish boutique hotels, better views and larger rooms for the same budget, similar to Naxos or Milos, which are a bit more under the radar still.
 For couples and honeymooners especially, a small boutique stay with a sea-view terrace usually delivers a far more intimate experience than a large resort.

 Please note, this post may contain affiliate links, which means that – at absolutely no cost to you – we earn a small commission on sales generated through this website.
 We only recommend sites we actually use and thank you for your support!